monounsaturated fat

 Polyunsaturated fat vs Monounsaturated fat

-Polyunsaturated fatty acids (PUFAs) can be further subdivided on the basis of the location of the first double bond relative to the methyl terminus of the chain.
-For example, n-3 and n-6 fatty acids are two of the most biologically significant polyunsaturated fatty acid classes, and have their first double bond on either the third or sixth carbon from the chain terminus, respectively.
+Polyunsaturated fatty acids (PUFAs) can be further subdivided on the basis of the location of the first carbon-to-carbon double bond relative to the methyl terminus of the chain.
+For example, Omega-3 and Omega-6 fatty acids are two of the most biologically significant polyunsaturated fatty acid classes, and have their first carbon-to-carbon double bond on either the third or sixth carbon from the chain terminus, respectively.
 The final carbon in the fatty acid chain is also known as the omega carbon, hence the common reference to these fatty acids as omega-3 or omega-6 PUFAs.
-The distinction between omega-6 and omega-3 fatty acids is based on the location of the first double bond, counting from the methyl end of the fatty acid molecule (see Figure 4).
-Omega-6 fatty acids are represented by Linoleic acid (LA) (18:2ω-6) and Arachidonic acid (AA) (20:4ω-6) and omega-3 fatty acids by Alpha-linolenic acid (ALA) (18:3ω-3), Eicosapentaenoic acid (EPA) (20:5ω-3) and Docosahexaenoic acid (DHA) (22:6ω-3).
+The distinction between omega-6 and omega-3 fatty acids is based on the location of the first carbon-to-carbon double bond, counting from the methyl end of the fatty acid molecule (see Figure 5).
+Omega-6 fatty acids are represented by Linoleic acid (LA) (18:2ω-6) and Arachidonic acid (AA) (20:4ω-6) and Omega-3 fatty acids by Alpha-linolenic acid (ALA) (18:3ω-3), Eicosapentaenoic acid (EPA) (20:5ω-3) and Docosahexaenoic acid (DHA) (22:6ω-3).

-Long-chain n-3 and n-6 PUFAs are synthesized from the essential fatty acids: alpha-linolenic acid (ALA) and linoleic acid (LA), respectively.
-Basic structures of these two parent PUFAs are shown in Figure 3 and Figure 4.
-An essential fatty acid cannot be made by the body and must be obtained through dietary sources.
-Animals and humans have the capacity to metabolize essential fatty acids to long-chain derivatives.
-Because the n-6 and n-3 pathways compete with one another for enzyme activity, the ratio of n-6 to n-3 PUFAs is very important to human health.
+Long-chain Omega-3 and Omega-6 PUFAs are synthesized from the essential fatty acids: alpha-linolenic acid (ALA) and linoleic acid (LA), respectively.
+Basic structures of these two parent PUFAs are shown in Figure 4 and Figure 5.
+An essential fatty acid cannot be made by your body and must be obtained through dietary sources.
+Animals and humans have the capacity to breakdown essential fatty acids to long-chain derivatives.
+Because the Omega-6 and Omega-3 pathways compete with one another for enzyme activity, the ratio of Omega-6 to Omega-3 PUFAs is very important to human health.
 An overabundance of fatty acids from one family will limit the metabolic production of the longer chain products of the other.
-The typical Western diet provides n-6 and n-3 PUFAs in a ratio ranging from 8:1 to 25:1 7, values in severe contrast with the recommendations from national health agencies of approximately 4:1 8.
-Lowering the n-6:n-3 ratio would reduce competition for the enzymes and facilitate the metabolism of more downstream products of Alpha-linolenic acid (ALA) (18:3ω-3).
+The typical Western diet provides Omega-6 and Omega-3 PUFAs in a ratio ranging from 8:1 to 25:1 8, values in severe contrast with the recommendations from national health agencies of approximately 4:1 9.
+Lowering the Omega-6:Omega-3 ratio would reduce competition for the enzymes and facilitate the metabolism of more downstream products of Alpha-linolenic acid (ALA) (18:3ω-3).

 Key facts

-• There is convincing evidence that Linoleic acid (LA) and Alpha-linolenic acid (ALA) are indispensable since they cannot be synthesized by humans.
+• There is convincing evidence that Linoleic acid (LA) and Alpha-linolenic acid (ALA) are essential fatty acids since they cannot be synthesized by humans.

-• The acceptable range for total Polyunsaturated fatty acids (PUFAs) (n-6 and n-3 fatty acids) is between 6 and 11% of total calories.
-The adequate intake to prevent deficiency is 2.5–3.5% of total calories.
-Thus, the recommended range for Polyunsaturated fatty acids (PUFAs) is 6–11% of total calories.
+• The acceptable range for total Polyunsaturated fatty acids (PUFAs) (Omega-6 fatty acids and Omega-3 fatty acids) is between 6 and 11% of total calories.
+The adequate intake to prevent deficiency is 2.5 to 3.5% of total calories.
+Therefore, the recommended range for Polyunsaturated fatty acids (PUFAs) is 6 to 11% of total calories.

 • There is convincing evidence that replacing saturated fats with Polyunsaturated fatty acids (PUFAs) decreases the risk of coronary heart disease.